georgesma/agent/README.md

-# Self-supervised speech unit discovery from articulatory and acoustic features using VQ-VAE
+# Self-supervised learning of the relationships between speech sounds, articulatory gestures and phonetic units

 ## Setup